 How glossaries are organized

-InterpretBank Freelance saves all your glossaries in a single PRIVATE database on your computer.
-The Enterprise edition can also connect to a central SERVER database to allow users the access a central repository of data.
+All your glossaries are saved in a PRIVATE database located on your computer (the Enterprise edition can also connect to a central SERVER database to allow users the access a central repository of glossaries).

-To create a new glossary, follow the steps described in Create a new glossary.
-To help you while populating a glossary, InterpretBank can: suggest you a translation for a given term, automatically generate a list of specialized terms about your topic, automatically extract terminology from your preparatory texts, and many other features.
+While you are creating a new glossary, use the AI features of InterpretBank to accelerate your work: translation suggestions, automatically generation of a list of specialized terms about your topic, automatic creation of multilingual glossary from a PDF or Word document, and many others.
 Read the dedicated section of this handbook to learn how to use them.

-In the EDIT view: by default, only terms inside the MAIN glossary will be searched.
-You can search in your entire database by setting the search parameters clicking on the 3 dots next to the search field.
+EDIT view: by default, only terms inside the OPEN glossary will be searched.
+You can search in your entire database by changing the search parameters.
+To do so, click on the 3 dots next to the search bar.

-in your MAIN Glossary AND in OTHER SELECTED glossaries
+in your OPEN Glossary AND in OTHER SELECTED glossaries

-in your MAIN Glossary AND in your ENTIRE database
+in your OPEN Glossary AND in your ENTIRE database

-in your MAIN Glossary AND in your ENTIRE database AND in AUTOMATIC TRANSLATION, i.e. reference terminology resources (such as IATE, InterpretBank's resources, Machine Translation, etc.).
+in your OPEN Glossary AND in your ENTIRE database AND in AUTOMATIC TRANSLATION, i.e. reference terminology resources (such as IATE, InterpretBank's resources, Machine Translation, etc.).

-You can customize the way this PROGRESSIVE search is performed.
-Read In the booth to learn more.
+You can learn how to customize the way this PROGRESSIVE search is performed in the section In the booth.